Infectious diseases

 If your dog presents any these symptoms, or a combination thereof, it is important to see a veterinarian immediately.
 They are the only ones who will be able to help us reach an accurate diagnosis by looking at the entire clinical picture.

-Why Does my Dog Have Swollen Breasts? - Other symptoms of breast inflammation in dogs
+Why Does My Dog Have Swollen Breasts? - Other symptoms of breast inflammation in dogs

-Swollen breasts in bitches during heat
+Swollen breasts in dogs during heat

 While we may associate swollen breasts with suckling puppies and pregnancy, it is not impossible for unsterilized female dogs to have inflammation in their breasts.
-This is likely accompanied by a swollen vulva during the estrus cycle (being in heat).
+This is likely accompanied by a swollen vulva during the estrus cycle (i.e. when in heat).
 Their mammary glands may appear more swollen than usual, particularly in the few days before and during their heat cycle.
 The swelling should not be accompanied by any type of discharge.

 If a dog has swollen teats, it is common that not all of their nipples will be the same size.
 Many people notice that the bottom two nipples are more swollen than others.
 This is possibly due to the dog's heat cycle.
-If a female dog is licking their swollen vulva to relieve the frustration of being in season, they may lick these bottom two nipples more as they try to reach their vagina.
-This is especially the case if the dog is overweight and struggles to reach their vulva.
+If a female dog is licking their swollen vulva to relieve the frustration of being in season, they may lick these bottom two nipples more as they try to reach their privates.
+This is especially the case if the dog is overweight and struggles to reach this area.
 The bottom two nipples may also be agitated more than others due to their proximity to the vagina.

 Enlarged breasts during pregnancy and lactation

-If your dog has not been spayed and has had sexual contact with a male during heat, her swollen breasts may well be a symptom of pregnancy.
+If your female dog has not been spayed and has had sexual contact with a male during heat, her swollen breasts may well be a symptom of pregnancy.
 Females in mammalian species experience great hormonal changes during pregnancy.
 This prepares them for childbirth and lactation.
-As the pregnancy progresses, a bitch's breast becomes inflamed and enlarged to allow for milk production and their belly increases to allow room for puppies.
+As the pregnancy progresses, a female dog's breast becomes inflamed and enlarged to allow for milk production and their belly increases to allow room for puppies.

 A pregnant dog will need medical support and observation throughout gestation.
 It is also important to provide an adequate diet to meet her needs.
 This means a higher calorific content and enriched nutrients such as a greater amount of protein.
 Also, general care and protection from disease is important when they are more vulnerable.